 #1 Smaller low floor stations can give much more space

-We think that all sorts of space should be accessible by people, so by removing rails or even roads and give it to the citizens then the town will have a very positive effect on all living in it.
+There is a huge demand from people everywhere that all sorts of space should be accessible by people.
+So by removing rails or even roads that use space.
+Then this will give more space to the citizens in the town.
+It will become a very positive effect for all.

 Check out this nice example of a low floor light rail station